 An essential part of Parisian culture is, without a doubt, the fashion.
 This city created the world of haute couture, after all!
 Directly translated to mean “high sewing” or “high fashion,” haute couture is the essence of creating something otherworldly and unique.
 It often combines assets of incredibly expensive, high quality fabrics sewn together to make something unexpected.
 Budget?
 Not necessary.
 No price is too much for a Pariasian, haute couture exclusive.
 This type of trendsetting fashion dates back all the way to the 17th century, when Queen Marie Antoinette brought one-of-a-kind fashion (along with some other rather unsavory things, for that matter) to the French people.
 Later, courtier Charles Fredrick Worth began creating private pieces of fashion for an exclusive clientele.
 As his work took off, the world of haute couture really began to take off, too.
 It is also worth noting that these pieces of work aren't meant for your daily stroll to the supermarket.
 In fact, they aren’t really meant for any sort of event other than a strut down the runway.
 The clothes made aren’t for sale.
 They are constructed more as an art piece, showcasing some of the world’s many talented designers.
 If you’re lucky enough to be in Paris during the annual fashion week event, you’ll be sure to notice the influence it has on the average Parisian.
 But even outside of the huge festival, you can see that the average Parisian puts care and thought into their outdoor outfits.
 Blazers, fashionable jeans, skirts, formal trousers, and dresses are the norm here.
 And yes, you will see lots of berets.

-No matter how much time you spend in Paris, there won’t be a single doubt in your mind that this city is full of a rich, cultural history that spans thousands of years.
+No matter how much time you spend studying abroad in Paris, there won’t be a single doubt in your mind that this city is full of a rich, cultural history that spans thousands of years.
 It’s just something that is so huge and vast that it simply cannot be learned in one day's time.
 If you can, plan to go to as many museums and galleries while you’re here.
 This city is absolutely brimming with them.
 There are so many things to see that it can be overwhelming.
 If you’re not sure where to start, consider organizing your time as a tourist into different days.
 Many of the galleries and museums here are organized by time period.
 For the classic history buffs, the Museum of the Middle Ages is a great place to start.
 It’s also about a 30-minute walk from the Catacombs, for those looking to see a legendary human gravesite.
 The Louvre is the world’s biggest art museum, and it should definitely be treated as such.
 Spending hours upon hours walking through centuries of art and history can seem daunting, but even the most focused students will find the sheer number of works to be too much to handle all at once.
 So, set aside a set amount of time over two or three days to absorb it all.
 Trust me, you’ll remember and appreciate it so much more.
 But if you’re looking for the absolute best way to immerse yourself in Parisian history?
 Get a museum pass online or in person from a tourism info center.
 This is the best value for your dollar, giving you a fast-tracked entrance to over a hundred museums and galleries here in France.

 Of course, there are so many other parts of Parisian culture (croissants, anyone?) that will make your experience here unforgettable.
 Pastry shops, bakeries, and more wine than you could ever imagine are just a few ways that will make you wish Paris was your forever home.
 The absolute best way to immerse yourself in Parisian culture is to get out there.
 Talk to people, ask your servers what their favorite part of the city is as a local.
 After all, the first step to being fully immersed in a culture is to learn as much as you can, with a heart as big as the Eiffel Tower.